jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 Some common notes that are applicable to both types of ACL commands:

++ ACLs can be used on both files and directories.
++ User's *umask* settings impact the permissions assigned to files and directories being created.
-+ ACLs can be used to give either read or read/write access to a file or directory.
++ Use normal UNIX permissions where possible.
+ACLs can be complex to manage.
+Use ACLs to *extend* normal permissions.
-+ ACLs should use the security notion of “least privilege”, meaning that ACLs should give only the needed access and nothing more. +  When setting up an ACL for a user access on a file or directory that is several layer deep in the directory structure, a `READ-EXECUTE` ACL will need to be set on all levels above the file or directory you are sharing.
-For example, if you are setting an ACL on the directory `/users/bob/mydata/project1/shared`, you would also need to set a `READ-EXECUTE` ACL on `/users/bob/mydata/project1`, `/users/bob/mydata`, and `/users/bob`.
++ ACLs should use the security notion of “least privilege”, meaning that ACLs should give only the needed access and nothing more.
++  For users to be able to work with a file stored several layer deep in the directory structure, they must be able _to get to it_. {==That requires that they need sufficient permissions, via either normal UNIX permissions or ACLs (or both), to "read" and "execute" (aka "search") **all of the directories above the final file or directory**==}.
+For example, if you are wanting to enable access to the directory `/dcs07/bob/data/project1/shared`, you would need to provide `READ-EXECUTE` access on `/dcs07/bob/data/project1`, `/dcs07/bob/data`, and `/dcs07/bob`.
+Using UNIX permissions where appropriate, and ACLs where necessary.
-+ Default ACLs can be set on a directory, and this ACL will be inherited into the directory structure as new files and directories are create.
++ "Default" ACLs can be set on a directory, and this ACL will be inherited into the directory structure as new files and directories are created.
 + However, existing files and directories that exist beneath a directory that an ACL is being set on will not be affected by a new ACL.
 If you need to propagate an ACL into an exiting directory tree, you will need to use the `recursive` option to the ACL command.
 + With default ACLs, the individual user’s `umask` setting is important in assuring that new files and directories that get created have the correct permissions set.
-The `umask` setting will take precedence over the ACL, so it must be more permissive than the ACL.
+The `umask` setting will take precedence over the ACL, so *it must be more permissive than the ACL*.
 For example, if you want to set a default group ACL where the group has write access, you need to make sure that your umask is set to `0002` rather than `0022`, as the “2” in the group umask bit will prevent the group write capability.
-+ ACL commands should be run on a compute node and not a login node.
-Long-running recursive ACL commands on large directory trees may also be done via a submitted batch job script.
++ Like any operation, running ACL commands on large numbers of files should be run on a compute node and not a login node.
+Long-running recursive ACL commands on large directory trees may be done via interactive sessions or submitted batch job scripts.

 Example useage: